sfinnie/helloLSP/readme.md

     ls.publish_diagnostics(text_doc.uri, diagnostics)
 ```

-Note the error handling if there's no source document.  `ls.publish_diagnostics()` passes any errors found back to the client for display in the editor.
+Note the error handling if there's no source content.  `ls.publish_diagnostics()` passes any errors found back to the client for display in the editor.
 The meat is in the `_parse_greet()` function.
 How do we parse the file?
 The grammar tells us the rules for a greeting, but how do we implement it?
 The skeleton takes advantage of Python's `json.loads()` function to do the parsing.
 Here's the skeleton implementation:

 ```python
 def _parse_greet(source):